wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:42 a.m. – Mile 4: Sunrise* </center>

-After around three hours of hiking in complete darkness, we could begin to see the faint glow of the rising sun.
+After a few hours of hiking in complete darkness, we could begin to see the faint glow of the rising sun.
 There were few people on the trail and was unnaturally serene.

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>